 A competency framework for Perinatal Mental Health

-The Tavistock and Portman NHS Foundation Trust is currently working in partnership with Health Education England (HEE) to develop a competency framework for perinatal mental health care skills.
-This will support all professionals working with mothers and families, from preconception until 1 year postnatal.
+The Tavistock and Portman NHS Foundation Trust has been working in partnership with Health Education England (HEE) to develop a competency framework for perinatal mental health care skills to support all professionals working with mothers and families, from preconception until 1 year postnatal.

-The framework was developed by an expert writing team and the Perinatal Mental Health Steering Group.
-It aims to build perinatal mental health capability in the workforce, by identifying the skills required and helping care teams to assess their training needs.
+The framework aims to build perinatal mental health capability in the workforce, by identifying the skills required and helping care teams to assess their training needs.